Mollugo verticillata: Description

 Carpetweed has narrow, whorled leaves, 3-8 at each node.
 At maturity the plant may lose its characteristic basal rosette formation.
 Leaves are approximately 1–3 cm in length and possess an obovate shape.
 Leaf apex may vary from rounded to acute.
-The plant will grow and sprawl across the soil due to its habit of prostrate growth and form mats.
+Due to its habit of prostrate growth, the plant will grow and sprawl across the soil and form mats.
 The flowers are usually in clusters of 2-5, blooming from July through September.
 Flowers are white or greenish white with tiny 5–15 mm stalks.
 Flowers quickly turn into fruit that is egg shaped and 1.5–4 mm in length.
 The dehiscent capsule opens at maturity.
 The seeds are 0.5 mm long and are red to rusty brown in coloration.

 Taxonomy

-Advances in molecular genetic sequencing has improved understandings of the taxonomic relationship in the family Molluginaceae which had previously not been as inclusive.
+Advances in molecular genetic sequencing have improved understanding of the taxonomic relationship in the family Molluginaceae, which had previously not been as inclusive.
 Genera from Molluginaceae had previously been placed under Aizoaceae, Nyctaginaceae, and Phytolaccaceae before recent studies.
 The genus Mollugo L. currently comprises about 35 species of annual herbs.
-Several sub taxa species of M. verticillata have been reported due to its varying morphological nature however they are not thoroughly documented.
-Mollugo verticillata has many accepted synonyms including: Mollugo dichotoma, Mollugo diffusa, Mollugo costata, Pharnaceum arenarium, and Pharnaceum verticellatum to name a few.
-It is also referred to as alfombra in Spanish, and mollugine in French.
+Several subtaxa species of M. verticillata have been reported due to its varying morphological nature; however, they are not thoroughly documented.
+Mollugo verticillata has many accepted synonyms, including Mollugo dichotoma, Mollugo diffusa, Mollugo costata, Pharnaceum arenarium, and Pharnaceum verticellatum.
+It is also referred to as alfombra in Spanish and mollugine in French.
 Other closely related sister taxa include Mollugo floriana, Mollugo flavescens, Mollugo snodgrassii, Mollugo crockeri, and Mollugo enneandra.

 Distribution and habitat

 The wide range of M. verticillata is apparent across North America, Brazil, Colombia, Mexico, West Indies, Central America, South America, Eurasia and Africa.
-There is agreement among some studies that the carpetweed origin is from the New World tropics and it spread into more temperate zones afterwards.
+There is agreement among some studies that the carpetweed originated in the New World tropics and spread into more temperate zones.
 Overall the place of origin has been attributed to the tropics or subtropics of the northern and southern hemispheres.
-Commonly found in warm and/or wet environments across North America.
+It is commonly found in warm and/or wet environments across North America.